AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/resources/index.md

 ## Aligning major SDK versions

-Learn how the Adobe Experience Platform Mobile SDKs are going to [align major version releases](major-version-alignment.md) moving forward and find answers to the frequently asked questions around this topic.
+Learn how the Adobe Experience Platform Mobile SDKs are going to [align major version releases](major-version-alignment.md) moving forward, and find answers to the frequently asked questions around this topic.

 ## Managing Gradle dependencies